Lega, #credo by Salvini flies in the Twitter trends. Read the text

 In Italy proud of its eight thousand bell towers, in love for its land.
 In defense of the traditions, history, culture and artistic heritage of our country.
 In autonomy.

-In cities that are safe and protected by the police, where everyone can be at ease.
+In cities that are safe and protected by the police, where everyone can be calm.

 I believe in protecting the family, I believe in our children, parents and grandparents who believed in us.
 That empty cribs are among the most serious problems and that it is a priority to support those who are already parents and those who want to become one.